Ladzboy65/DarkMythos/README.md

 - Diamond Touch - Use to turn any block into a diamond block
 - Feather Touch - Use to copy any block into your inventory.
 Every diamond block in your inventory (up to five) multiplies the number of copies made.
 For example, with five diamond blocks in your inventory, you may make five copies of any block.
 However, your chances of a fatal curse increase to 50%.
 - Creature Thief - Steals a creature.
 Turns a living mob into a mob egg in your inventory.
-- Pick Summoner - Gives you an iron pick when used on iron ore.
+- Pick Summoner - Gives you a pickaxe of iron/gold/diamond when used on ores of those types.
 - Creature Banisher - Erases a creature from existence.